ShiCho489/datastructures-algoCpp/lecture7-main/lecture7-main/activity2/README.md

 ## Task 4: Individual (at home)

 - Refer to the following link.
-Explain the differences between Greedy Algorithm and Dynamic Programming https://www.geeksforgeeks.org/greedy-approach-vs-dynamic-programming/
+Explain the differences between Greedy Algorithm and Dynamic Programming

+Both are used for to solve optimization problems.
+But they have some differences.
+(1)In Greedy approach, we make choices that are best at the moment in the hope that will lead to global optimal solution.
+In dynamic programming, we make decisions at every step considering current problem and solution to previuosly solved sub problem to calculate optimal solution.

+(2) In Greedy approach, there is no such guarantee of setting Optimal solution.
+ In DP, it is guaranteed that it will generate an optimal solution as it considers all possible cases and then choose the best.

+ (3) Greedy is faster.
+DP is generally slower.

+ (4) Greedy: Fractional knapsack.
+DP: 0/1 knapsack problem. https://www.geeksforgeeks.org/greedy-approach-vs-dynamic-programming/

 ## Link(s)